mikecbrant/verified-permissions-authorizer/packages/provider/README.md

 Schema
 - The provider schema is `packages/provider/schema.json`.
-- It is maintained alongside the Go provider; no YAML conversion step is required.

 Verified Permissions identity source
 - When `cognito` is supplied, an `aws.verifiedpermissions.IdentitySource` is created pointing at the provisioned User Pool and its client IDs.